iamselimj/iamselimj/README.md

 I'm Selim - actually learning software development at Campus 19 (Member of 42 Network) in Brussels, Belgium. 🇧🇪

+# What can you find on my github ?

+Well, you'll find all the source code of every project I did for the school plus my personal projects.

 ## 🧬 Languages

 [![](https://skillicons.dev/icons?i=bash,c,cpp,go,java,python,javascript,typescript,html,css)](https://skillicons.dev)